consumr-project/cp/README.md

-expected configuration variables. `DEBUG` to run (server and client logs) and build (source maps) in debug mode. `PORT` to run web server in a port other than `3000`. see `config/` and `docs/` directories and the following services for additional configuration options (linkedin, firebase, embedly, monitoring, etc.):
+expected configuration variables. `DEBUG` to run (server and client logs) and build (source maps) in debug mode. `PORT` to run web server in a port other than `3000`. see `config/` and `docs/` directories and the following services for additional configuration options (linkedin, embedly, monitoring, etc.):

 - [auth-service](https://github.com/consumr-project/auth-service/blob/master/README.md#deploying-to-heroku)
 - [extract-service](https://github.com/consumr-project/extract-service/blob/master/README.md#deploying-to-heroku)